 Hostile Witness is a courtroom drama that follows Josie, a lawyer who is contacted by her old college room mate, Linda for help with Linda’s daughter, Hannah.
 Hannah is a suspect in the case of her grandfather-in-law’s murder.
 He died in suspicious circumstances, with a head wound which someone had tried to cover up by starting a fire.
 Since Hannah and her grandfather had been seen arguing, she was implicated.

 So, of course, Josie takes the case, convinced that Hannah is innocent, a position she is occasionally forced to revise and then revise again.
 Josie is conflicted herself because of events that occurred before the start of this story, in which she convinced a jury that a woman was innocent and the women later murdered more people.
 Add in that Hannah’s grandfather had been a powerful judge and his son (Linda’s new husband) is up for becoming a senator, and things get more complicated still.

 It’s really not my kind of thing – I don’t think I’ve ever read a court room drama before this one.
 On the other hand, I did keep coming back to it.
 It might have taken a long time for me to read the whole thing but I didn’t give up on it.

 There are muddled, repetitive parts which I found a bit annoying.
-Presumably these were designed to mirror the process of going back over the evidence again and again to try to find something that had been missed.
+Presumably, these were designed to mirror the process of going back over the evidence, again and again, to try to find something that had been missed.
 It didn’t work for me though.
-Apart from that and some occasionally weird dialog and filler sentences it wasn’t a bad read.
+Apart from that and some occasionally weird dialogue and filler sentences, it wasn’t a bad read.
 The twists at the end of the book were particularly great (although the end of the book also had one section that made me roll my eyes).

 On balance, not bad.
 I’m not sure I’ll be picking up the next in the series or that it’s persuaded me to seek out more court room dramas, but it was fine.